MauricioGarcia12/MERN-BASICS/README.md

 ﻿# MERN-BASICS
-MERN APP that can create, deleting an User and also Creating, Updating, and Deleting a Note.
+MERN APP that can create and delete an User and also Create, Update, and Delete a Note.